1. What is a smart ring and what do they do?

 Smart rings take a battering, so getting something that won't be torn to shreds after a couple of months is important.
 Many rings (see RingConn and Oura) are made of titanium, which is light and super-scratch resistant.

-We'd suggest taking it off when doing activities like lifting weights, however.
+However, we would suggest taking it off when doing activities like lifting weights.

-Many smart rings are 5ATM water resistant, so they can be worn in the pool or shower.
-That's not universal though, and there are rings with lower ratings that only protect against washing your hands.
+Many smart rings are 5ATM water resistant, too, meaning they can be worn in the pool or shower.
+That's not universal, though, and there are rings with lower ratings that only protect against washing your hands.
 Be aware.

 Health and fitness features